The sight of snowdrops peeping through in January or February never fails to cheer us up – here's our pick of where to go and see them this winter.

 Surrey – Gatton Park

-These marvellous gardens were designed by Capability Brown – every Sunday in February, plus all of half-term week (February 12-18).
+These marvellous gardens were designed by Capability Brown.

 West Sussex – West Dean Gardens

-More than 500,000 spring bulbs have been planted, not just snowdrops – open every day from February 2.
+More than 500,000 spring bulbs have been planted, not just snowdrops – open every day from the start of February.

 Yorkshire – Goldsborough Hall